 \end{enumerate} \end{theorem}

-In particular, the above holds for non compact smooth Riemannian manifolds with Ricci curvature bounded from below and volume of unit balls uniformly bounded away from zero.\\ The following direct corollary of \autoref{thm:BavardPansuIntro} was previously known only under the strong additional assumption of existence of isoperimetric sets.
-To the best of our knowledge, this is the first application of the theory of $\RCD$ spaces to prove a new sharp geometric inequality on smooth Riemannian manifolds.
+{ In particular, the above holds for non-compact smooth Riemannian manifolds with Ricci curvature bounded from below and volume of unit balls uniformly bounded away from zero.
+In the smooth noncompact setting, \autoref{thm:BavardPansuIntro} was previously known only under the additional assumption of existence of isoperimetric sets, or under strong conditions on the asymptotic geometry, see \cite{MondinoNardulli16}.
+To the best of our knowledge, this is the first application of the theory of $\RCD$ spaces to prove a new sharp geometric inequality on smooth Riemannian manifolds.}